 In terms of other activity, we took a position in chemicals distributor Brenntag as we believe there is reason to become more optimistic based on leading indicators and trends within the industry.
-Speciality chemical company BASF was introduced and we also added German capital goods company Siemens, which is delivering organic growth well ahead of its peers and is trading at a discount to its sector.
+Speciality chemical company BASF was introduced, and we also added German capital goods company Siemens, which is delivering organic growth well ahead of its peers and is trading at a discount to its sector.
 With the exit from lighting now underway, Philips finally appears to be serious about its transformation into a more focused, health-centric company.
 While we would like management to streamline the business further, we see enough to warrant initiation of a position across our portfolios.
-Following a meeting with management, we introduced French flooring specialist Tarkett, attracted by the outperformance of its end markets, with improving trends in Europe, USA and Russia showing signs of stabilisation.
+On the belief that the luxury sector is at a turning point, we introduced LVMH, whose valuation looks attractive on an absolute and relative basis.
+Finally, we took a position in auto parts manufacturer Michelin, which has an undemanding valuation and further self-help potential.